Search

 Stovetop (Preferred Method – Best Flavor & Broth)

 I prefer this precision method.
-You can taste the chickpeas as they cook, add salt at the right moment, and skim the broth for impurities; all things you can’t do mid-cook in an Instant Pot.
+You can taste the chickpeas as they cook, add salt at the right moment, and skim the broth for impurities—things you can’t do mid-cook in an Instant Pot.

-Add to Pot: Place soaked (and optionally preheated with baking soda) chickpeas in a large pot and cover with 2–3 inches of cold water.
-Be sure to measure the amount of water you use, as this determines the amount of salt to add later (1 tablespoon of kosher salt for every 4 cups of water).
-Add the chopped aromatics and the herb satchel.
+Add to Pot: Place the soaked chickpeas (or optionally the baking-soda pre-step chickpeas) in a large pot and cover with 2–3 inches of cold water.
+Measure your water, because it determines how much salt you’ll add later (1 tablespoon kosher salt per 4 cups of water).
+Add the aromatics and herb satchel.

 Aromatic vegetables and herbs wrapped in cheesecloth to flavor chickpea cooking water